Humidity issues

 3. Spore penetration and infection of the plant tissue.

-Outside air is the first source for Botrytis spores and can to some extent be limited with more closed vents.
+Outside air is the first source for gray mold spores and can to some extent be limited with more closed vents.
 After an outbreak in the greenhouse, the second source of spores originates internally.

 (From Körner, O., Holst, N. and Visser, P. de, 2014, A Model-Based Decision Support Tool for Grey Mould Prediction, Acta Horticulturae, 1037, 569-574)